-Bamboo’s complex root systems acts as an efficient water filter, removing nutrients and dangerous poisons such as heavy metals before they get into the food chain.
+Bamboo’s complex root systems act as an efficient water filter, removing harmful poisons and heavy metals before they get into the food chain.

 Bamboo can catch sediments and prevent erosion

 Torrential rains of high-intensity are an increasing phenomenon nowadays.
-Degraded soil vulnerable to erosion reduce soil fertility in farmlands and decrease yields.
-On top of that, floods wash away massive amount of sediment into the rivers.
+Degraded soil vulnerable to erosion reduce soil fertility in farmlands and decreases yields.
+On top of that, floods wash away massive amounts of sediment into the rivers.

 Bamboo trees reduce sediments flowing into rivers, repair the riparian areas alongside rivers and stabilise land that is prone to landslides.

 Promoting bamboo trees in flood and landslide prone areas helps stabilise the soils.
-Bamboo canopy start providing cover after 4 years, other trees take 15 to 30 years.
+Bamboo canopy starts providing cover after 4 years, other trees take 15 to 30 years.

-Bamboo-rooting system help retain water in the ground, binds the soils and helps filter out sediments, thereby reducing the amount of sediment that flows into the river downstream.
+Bamboo-rooting systems help retain water in the ground, binds the soils and helps filter out sediments, thereby reducing the amount of sediment that flows into the river downstream.